 Storage and freezing

-Store these chickpea flour cookies in an airtight container for up to three days or freeze them for up to six months.
+Store these chickpea flour cookies in an airtight container in the fridge for up to five days or freeze them for up to six months.
 Let the cookies thaw at room temperature before serving.

-Add 1/2 cup each of chopped pecans, walnuts, and/or raisins, if desired.
+Add 1/2 cup each of chopped pecans, walnuts, and/or raisins to the cookie dough, if desired.

 More chickpea flour recipes

-- This vegan omelette is a filling and tasty vegan breakfast idea.
+- This vegan chickpea flour omelette is a filling and tasty vegan breakfast idea.

-- These muffins are easy to make and delicious.
+- These vegan chickpea flour muffins are easy to make and delicious.

-- This banana bread is perfect for using up ripe bananas.
+- This banana bread made with chickpea flour is perfect for using up ripe bananas.

 Chickpea Flour Cookies